carmenbianca/report-liferay/report.md

 projects that intersect with a complex build system.
 Second, I should have been more confident in asking for external assistance.

+#### Weltschmerz

+Mid-2020 onward saw me suffer a great deal from weltschmerz---dissatisfaction with the inadequacy of the human condition and the state of the world.
+This was later amplified by two deaths.
+This has negatively impacted the writing of this document.

 ### Competencies

 This section is a reflection on the mandated competencies.
 I will be borrowing